NFL Draft Grades - Los Angeles Rams

 Round: 1

 Los Angeles' defense showed major signs of improvement over the course of the 2025 season, but there's still an issue at cornerback that must be addressed.
-Jahdae Barron is a very instinctive cornerback who improved his ball skills in his final year. *** OTHER 2025 NFL DRAFT POSSIBILITIES: *** 1.
-Trey Amos/Shavon Revel/Maxwell Hairston, CB - Other cornerback possibilities for the Rams.
-2. Luther Burden, WR - Burden projects as a nice replacement for Cooper Kupp.
+Shavon Revel has great speed and athleticism for a very large cornerback.
+He possesses terrific upside. *** OTHER 2025 NFL DRAFT POSSIBILITIES: *** 1.
+Trey Amos/Maxwell Hairston, CBs - Other cornerback possibilities for the Rams.
+2. Emeka Egbuka/Luther Burden, WR - Egbuka or Burden projects as a nice replacement for Cooper Kupp.
+Pick change; previously Jahdae Barron, CB

 Round: 3

 The Rams could stand to strengthen the middle of the defense, given that they had major issues covering in that area and defending the run.
-D'Eryk Jackson is a tough defender, but missed some time with an injury.
+Danny Stutsman is a very instinctive linebacker.
+Pick change; previously D'Eryk Jackson, LB

 Round: 3